 Dr. Maria Montessori believed that children are born with incredible learning potential and an intrinsic desire to explore, discover, and learn about their world.

-Through observations of children she developed an ingenious and holistic educational method based on the human tendencies and designed to help each child reach his or her full potential in all areas of life.
+Through observations of children, she developed an ingenious and holistic educational method based on human tendencies and designed to help each child reach his or her full potential in all areas of life.

-During the first plane of development the child main task is to become and belong.
-S/he is guided by his/her powers - the Sensitive periods and the Absorbent Mind.
+During the first plane of development, the child's main task is to become and belong.
+S/he is guided by his/her powers - the Sensitive periods and The Absorbent Mind.

-Between 3 – 6 years of age the child needs to orient self, to classify facts and work with hands to develop intelligence, concentration, and consciousness.
-Through activity the child develops knowledge, will and memory making conscious what was unconscious until his/her 3rd year.
+Between 3 – 6 years of age, the child needs to orient self, classify facts and work with hands to develop intelligence, concentration, and consciousness.
+Through the activity, the child develops knowledge, will, and memory-making conscious of what was unconscious until his/her 3rd year.
 The learning is joyful and effortless.

 The child together with the prepared adult and environment laid the foundation of the Montessori classroom.

-The adult oserves and follows the child.
+The adult observes and follows the child.
 "Help me to do it by myself" and "Follow the child" are the key elements in the Montessori philosophy.